rluech/Diploma/README.md

-# Predicting Household Comosition with TV Viewing Data
+# Predicting Household Composition with TV Viewing Data

 Diploma Thesis for Diploma of Advanced Studies (DAS) in Applied Statistics at ETH Zurich